Sign In Register

 Healthcare Facilities31

-Franklin has an average annual temperature of 57°F (14°C).
+Franklin enjoys a temperate climate with an average annual temperature of 57°F (14°C).
 Winters average 35°F in January while summers reach 78°F in July.
-Annual precipitation is 51.5 inches.
-The area enjoys 299 sunny days per year.
+The area gets 299 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 51.5 inches (wetter than the 38-inch national average).
+The area receives 6.7 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 570 feet.

 Temperature